Wilson Middle School ASB (Associated Student Body)

 When we follow the CAVS Way everyday, we can make Wilson the best school it can be by working together.
 Will YOU join us?

-Friday, April 21st, 2017 will be our next trip to the Key Stadium in Seattle to celebrate all the positive efforts Wilson ASB has been working hard towards all year.
+Friday, April 21st, 2017 was our rip to the Key Stadium in Seattle to celebrate all the positive efforts Wilson ASB has been working hard towards all year.
 We have been able to participate again for our third year with help from Free the Children spokespersons who helped us plan our actions again this fall.
 Two years we joined over 15,000 students from around the Pacific Northwest to celebrate all the great things children are doing to make a difference all around the world.

 The message on our We Day t-shirt says it all: Bring Out the GOOD!!
 Good deeds, like a pebble dropped into water, can spread out into the world in ways we will never really know; we just know that IT'S ALL GOOD!
 Just think if EVERYONE thought of others ALL of the time; that would have to make a difference for a whole lot of people!